You will agree with us when we say:

 Imagine you’ve been tasked by the Energy Commission of a hypothetical country to analyze their gigantic data.
 They want to know various details about domestic energy consumption, namely:

-The Energy Commission wants a data story to use for the forthcoming launch of their 10-year Plan.
+The Energy Commission wants a data story to use for the forthcoming launch of its 10-year Plan.
 The table below has the sample data we’ll use for the scenario above.

-Note: the table below is pretty long to show you that Sankey can visualize gigantic data sets without obscuring key insights.
+Note: the table below is pretty long to show you that a chart can visualize gigantic data sets without obscuring key insights.

 Apologies in advance if you find the table below weirdly long.